txtasad/txtasad/README.md

 - 💞️ I’m looking to collaborate on Python, Data Science, Machine Learning and Android & React Native Mobile Development projects which are open-source or private small team projects.
 - 📫 How to reach me -> https://www.linkedin.com/in/txtasad/
 - 🔗 Install Image to ASCII conversion Python library here -> https://pypi.org/project/ascii-image-art/
 - Mohammad Asad in as Indian Computer Engineer, Economist, Researcher and Author born to humble middle class parents in Uttar Pradesh state of India.
-He completed his schooling in the state passing both 10th (High School) and 12th (Inter or Senior Secondary) as one the district toppers.
-He was All India Subject Topper during 10th in the subject Environmental Sciences by securing full marks (100/100)
+He completed his schooling in the state passing both High School and Senior Secondary as one the district toppers.
+He was All India Subject Topper in standard 10th in the subject Environmental Sciences by securing full marks (100/100).

 <p align="left" dir="auto">